Backup

 key_id,public_key,algorithm,status,activated_at,retired_at

 It is there so that after a restore you can confirm the registry came back intact (see the recovery runbook).
-The active and retired keys are listed, because retired keys still verify records signed before a rotation.
+A fresh install carries the one active key above; after a key rotation the CSV lists the active and retired keys, because retired keys still verify records signed before the rotation.

 For an external database (Aurora, RDS, Cloud SQL), back up with your provider's snapshot mechanism